Questions and Answers

 Retesting of any part of the placement test is not permitted.
 Questions regarding the retesting policy must be submitted to David Yahnke, Placement Testing Center Coordinator.

-Can I take the placement test off-campus?
+Can I take the assessment test closer to home?

 Proctors are individuals that are responsible for supervising you as you take an exam.
 Proctors are needed to ensure educational integrity while the student is taking the exam.
 Examples of acceptable proctors are:

 Relatives, friends, or co-workers are NOT eligible to proctor exams.
 If you have questions about proctor requirements, please call (315) 792-5458 or (315) 731-5802.
 After you have found your proctor, please fill out our MVCC Proctor/Agreement/Request Form at least three (3) days before you plan to take the test.

 Proctors must have a professional email address ending in .edu, .gov, etc. Hotmail, Yahoo, Gmail or similar addresses will NOT be accepted.

 A service charge will be assessed for students looking to use MVCC's placement testing lab for proctored exams by other colleges.
 If you have questions, please contact the Placement Testing Center.

 Students with low reading scores (below 46) should be limited to the minimum full-time course load including DS051, ED112, EN099, and other courses that do not require significant textbook reading such as: PE, ED100, AA107, or courses in studio art or trades.